dmd-program/dmd-100/projects/ritual/develop_prototype.md

 ## Steps to completion

 1. Draw interface elements.
 2. Cut out the interface elements
+1. Take pictures of each app screen
+2. Upload them to InvisionApp
+3. Build interactivity using InvisionApp's built-in hotspot and linking tools
-3. Submit a Public Share Link to your submission in the Studio
+4. Submit a Public Share Link to your submission in the Studio
+5. Create either a video of you using the app and walking through it's use, or create a presentation with PPT or Google Docs with